Melanopsin/MasterCode/README.md

-MasterCode
+WorkingCode
 ==========

-This is the code as it is right now
+This is the code to be altered